-- The project application was approved in accordance with Article 28(2) of Regulation (EU) 2017/459 with the changes set out in operative part 1(a) to (f).
-The substantive requirements for approval have been met. - The scope of Article 22 et seq of Regulation (EU) 2017/459 applies, despite the fact that there are two deviations from the ideal process. - 46 Firstly, the project planning relates solely to the entry side to the future German market area THE.
+- 42 The project application was approved in accordance with Article 28(2) of Regulation (EU) 2017/459 with the changes set out in operative part 1(a) to (g).
+The substantive requirements for approval have been met. - 43 The scope of Article 22 et seq of Regulation (EU) 2017/459 applies, despite the fact that there are two deviations from the ideal process. - The project planning relates solely to the entry side to the future German market area THE.
 Usually, the project planning would be coordinated on both sides with bundled capacity marketing, because in accordance with Article 2(1) sentence 1 and Article 26(1) sentence 1 of Regulation (EU) 2017/459, the incremental capacity process relates to interconnection points.
 In Article 3 point 2 of Regulation (EU) 2017/459, these are defined as network points connecting adjacent entry-exit systems of EU Member States or connecting an entry-exit system with an interconnector, at which the Regulation is generally binding on both sides.
-Since the change to the legal definition of interconnectors,2 the section of the Nord Stream 2 pipeline located in the German territorial sea beyond the Lubmin II entry point is also an interconnector.
-Lubmin II was previously classed as an entry point from a third country (see Article 2(1) sentence 2 of Regulation (EU) 2017/459) and could in future be an interconnection point depending on future market area allocations.
+Since the change to the legal definition of interconnectors, the section of the Nord Stream pipeline system located in the German territorial sea beyond the Greifswald entry point and the section of the Nord Stream 2 pipeline located in the German territorial sea beyond the Lubmin II entry point are both interconnectors.
+However, Decision BK7-19-108 of 20 May 2020 granted a derogation for this interconnector in accordance with section 28b EnWG in conjunction with Article 49a of Directive 2009/73/EC.
+In analogous application of Article 30 of Regulation (EU) No 715/2009, no application of Regulation (EU) No 715/2009 and the network codes based on it is appropriate for the duration of and for the substantive scope of the derogation decision.
+The Lubmin II point was also previously classed as an entry point from a third country (see Article 2(1) sentence 2 of Regulation (EU) 2017/459) and could in future be an interconnection point depending on future market area allocations.
 In any case, however, the Nord Stream 2 pipeline system is not in operation nor will capacity marketing for it take place at the relevant annual auction in 2021.
 Moreover, the market demand and associated network expansion measures only relate to the entry side to the single German market area, THE.
 It is in line with the purpose of the incremental capacity process to allow shippers to express demand for one-sided project planning and network expansion, in this case on the side of the THE market area.